India mulls part stake sale in Axis Bank - Bloomberg TV

-MUMBAI (Reuters) - The government is mulling selling part of its stake in the nation’s third-biggest private sector lender, Axis Bank (AXBK.NS), Bloomberg TV reported on Thursday.
+MUMBAI, Jan 7 (Reuters) - The Indian government is mulling selling part of its stake in the nation’s third-biggest private sector lender, Axis Bank, Bloomberg TV reported on Thursday.

 The government is considering the sale to meet its asset sales target, Bloomberg TV India tweeted its newswire report which cited unnamed sources.